Relatively permanent change in behavior or behavior potential that results from experience.

 In psychology, a lot of emotions are classically conditioned.

-Acquisition is the progressive increase in strength of a conditioned response with presentation of CS and UCS.
+the progressive increase in strength of a conditioned response with presentation of CS and UCS.

-Extinction is the progressive decrease in strength in a previously conditioned response with presentation of the CS only.
+the progressive decrease in strength in a previously conditioned response with presentation of the CS only.

-Spontaneous recovery is the recurrence of a previously extinguished response after a period of rest.
+the recurrence of a previously extinguished response after a period of rest.
 The recurrence is not as strong as the initial acquisition.

 Speaking in public – audience is cs and there is not ucs